An interactive demo of a system of emergent models in a tension space

 Higher-Dimensional Examples

-Tension samples consist of handwritten digits presented as 16×16=256-dimensional vectors.
+Resource samples consist of handwritten digits presented as 16×16=256-dimensional vectors.

-Digits B – 40 emergent models of a 256-dimensional tension space with 500 tension samples.
+- Digits B – 40-dimensional system in a 256-dimensional resource space with 500

-Tension samples consist of the same handwritten digits as above.
+Resource samples consist of the same handwritten digits as above.

 the distributed code is sparse and different models tend to respond to different strokes.

-Faces – 30 emergent models of a 560-dimensional tension space with 1965 tension samples.
+- Faces – 30-dimensional system in a 560-dimensional resource space with 1965

 (30 almost orthogonal vectors, each 28×20=560-dimensional).